tmssoftware/smartsetup/doc/source/guide/creating-bundles.md

   1. Provide .binproj packages in the same place you would provide .dproj files.
 If your source package has a `MyPackage1.dproj` and `MyPackage2.dproj` in the folders `packages\d11` `and packages\d12`, then you need to provide two empty files: `MyPackage1.binproj` and `MyPackage2.binproj` in the same folders.

   2. Provide the “sources” for the compiler.
 Those sources are the compiled dcus, bpl, etc which you want to have in the output folder, and they are by convention in the `\BinPackages` folder.
-For example, this is the structure of the TMS Webcore binary distribution:
+For example, this is the structure of the TMS WebCore binary distribution:

 ```
 BinPackages